-Change the agent profile in Access Manager using Access Manager Console.
-For more information about the agent profile, see "Creating a J2EE Agent Profile" on page 55.
+Change the agent profile in Access Manager using the Access Manager Console.
+For more information about the agent profile, see "Creating a J2EE Agent Profile" on page 50.

-1 Change the password in the password file to match the new password you just created in Access Manager Console as a part of the agent profile.
+1 Change the password in the password file to match the new password you just created in the Access Manager Console as a part of the agent profile.

 The password file should originally have been created as a J2EE agent pre-installation task.
-For more information about pre-installation, see "Preparing to Install Agent for JBoss Application Server 4.0" on page 60.
+For more information about pre-installation, see "Preparing to Install the IBM WebSphere Portal Server 6.0 Agent" on page 55.

-- 2 In the command line, issue the agentadmin --encrypt command to encrypt the new password.
-For more information on this command, see "agentadmin --encrypt" on page 43. - 3 Access the J2EE agent AMAgent.properties configuration file at the following location: PolicyAgent-base/AgentInstance-Dir/config - 4 In this configuration file, edit the property for the agent ID to match the new ID in the agent profile as follows:
+2 In the command line, issue the agentadmin --encrypt command to encrypt the new password.
+For more information on this command, see "agentadmin --encrypt" on page 38.

-com.sun.identity.agents.app.username = agentID

-where agentID represents the new agent ID that you created for the agent profile in Access Manager Console.
+Access the J2EE agent AMAgent.properties configuration file at the following location: PolicyAgent-base/AgentInstance-Dir/config com.sun.identity.agents.app.username = agentID where agentID represents the new agent ID that you created for the agent profile in the Access Manager Console.